visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/PICS/IntegralCurve_operator.rst

     with "Seed Points".

     * Copy to point list - Copy the points to the point list source (see above).
-This allows points to be edited.
+This allows the points to be edited.

 Sampling type